Ever hear of a guy named Gary Vaynerchuk?

 He’s now a bestselling author, a sought-after public speaker, a venture capitalist, and a business consultant, helping big companies use social media to boost their brands.

 (As a matter of fact, that’s the title of his first best-selling book!)

 He crushed it by being himself, being passionate, and using technology to change the world.

 Eighteen months ago, I had no idea about how to use a computer, much less use the Internet to build my business

 Since then I've earned multiple six-figures and haven't looked back.

-Below I’m going to share with you five tips that have helped me to absolutely crush it using social media to build my business.
+Below I’m going to share with you five tips that have helped me to absolutely crush it using social media as a prospecting tool to build my business.

 They might be a little different than anything you’ve heard before, but trust me…